 This post was updated on 7/10/2017 with help from the Colorado State Land Board.

 Fort Collins has a lot of beautiful hiking trails.
 Seaman's Reservoir (please don't laugh, we are all adults here) is about 15 minutes North of Fort Collins and is a great place to set up camp for an afternoon.

 From Fort Collins, take College (Highway 287) North and follow it around as it leaves town and starts to town East.
 When 287 and Highway 14 split, take Highway 14 (also called Poudre Canyon Highway) East.
 Take a right and park at Gateway Park.

-And that’s it.
-Grab some buds, some beer, some burgers and have yourself and sweet day off.
-Seriously, you should take work off more often, life is short.
+And that's it.
+Grab some friends and have yourself and sweet day off.